How to Cope With Constipation During Pregnancy

 Is Constipation a Sign of Pregnancy?

-Constipation can be a symptom during early pregnancy for some individuals.
-As mentioned in previous sections, it’s often caused by hormonal changes, particularly increased levels of progesterone.
-This can lead to constipation.
-However, constipation alone is not a definitive sign of pregnancy, as it can also be related to other factors like diet, stress, or illness.
+Constipation might be an early pregnancy symptom for some people.
+It's often due to hormonal changes, especially increased progesterone levels.
+These changes can result in constipation.
+However, constipation isn't a definitive sign of pregnancy, as it can also stem from diet, stress, or illness.

 Other early signs of pregnancy that may accompany constipation include missed periods, morning sickness, fatigue, tender or swollen breasts, or frequent urination.